candicecao88/dbt-learn-gt-init/README.md

 - Join the [chat](http://slack.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+### Study notes
+To run dbt commands with your .env file, use:
+`set -a && source .env && set +a && dbt debug --profiles-dir .`